Jump to Section

 5. Securities and Exchange Commission advisor search

 A note of caution on near me searches.
-For many investors, the most important factor when trying to find an investment advisor is the location and proximity to where they live.
+For many investors, the most important factor when trying to find a financial advisor is the location and proximity to where they live.

 CERTIFIED FINANCIAL PLANNER™ website